 Hidden away on the back streets of the Northern Quarter is this popular traditional pub with photographs on the wall from Manchester's past.
 Darts, a pool table, sing-a-longs, talent competitions and real ales are on offer.
 Gay friendly too.

-Since Factory Records and New Order opened this historic venue in 1989, it has overcome the changes of the years, stood the test of time and still remains one of Manchester’s prominent bars and live music establishments.
-Both Shaun Ryder and Liam Gallagher were infamously once banned
+Ever since Factory Records and New Order opened this historic venue on Oldham Street in 1989, it has overcome the changes of the years, stood the test of time and still remains one of the Northern Quarter's prominent bars

 Opened in December 2012 by the same people as NoHo, next door.
 This is a true Northern Quarter speakeasy, concealed behind the vintage guitars and televisions on display in the metal-barred windows of an old-fashioned pawnbroker's shop.
 Specialising in bourbon whiskies, the cocktails are amongst the best in Manchester and a free jukebox offers classic soul, blues, folk and rock.